AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands.md

 ## Adding indicator

-Bollinger Bands indicator is added using {api:anychart.core.stock.Plot#bbands}bbands(){api} method, it requires a mapping with value field in it:
+Bollinger Bands indicator is added using {api:anychart.core.stock.Plot#bbands}bbands(){api} method.
+It requires a mapping with the value field in it:

 ```
 var dataTable = anychart.data.table();